akononovicius/physRisk-content-repository/articles/2016/bandos-imunitetas.md

 ## HTML5 app

-We invite you to play around with the app bellow to convince yourself that vaccination helps prevent disease outbreaks.
+We invite you to play around with the app below to convince yourself that vaccination helps prevent disease outbreaks.

 [html5-interactive